-5. Communication and Grace
+5. Communication and grace

-When we first learned the kids and I would be home, I created a schedule and a space for learning.
-I let them know that was how we were going to function.
+First, we learned the kids and I would be home.
+I created a schedule and a space and let them know that was how we were going to function.
 Then I learned my husband would be working from home.
 He is a stock broker.
 It is not a great time for a stock broker to be taking calls next to his young daughters who are playing with play-doh, writing stories and reading adventure books as they listen to and watch the reactions of the grown ups in their lives and, in this case, the grownups who are fearful for their financial future.
 Nope.
 That wasn’t going to work.
 So, we had a family meeting.
 Can you hear the moans and groans from there?
 I know, I know.
 Still, communication is important.
 I can not stress this enough.
 We are all being asked to shift and change.
 We are all being asked to adapt.
 We are all having big feelings.
 It is okay.
 But, we need to talk about it, we need to acknowledge the hard stuff and we need to have a plan.

 Here are my suggestions for this kind of discussion.

 a.
-Start by asking, “What does everyone need?”.
+Start by asking, what does everyone need?
 We decided that my husband needed a workspace with a door he could close.
 My kids needed permission to play, work and not be shushed.
 I made the executive decision that we all needed to create boundaries between work, school and family and that we all needed to breathe together in the morning and eat at least one meal together without devices.

 b.
 Make a plan.
 Our plan is in all the details above.
 Listen to your family, be honest about what you need, and allow lots of room to change and shift as you figure this out together.